Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 And nobody knows where the program stands.

-This from the CyberCast News Service.
+Now get this, this from the Cybercast News Service.

-Health and Human Services Secretary Kathleen Sabilus says she has quote unquote no idea about a section of the Senate health care reform bill that requires her to quote develop standards for the measurement of gender,
+Health and Human Services Secretary Kathleen Sebelius says she has, quote, unquote, no idea about a section of the Senate health care reform bill that requires her to, quote,

-close quote, as opposed to simply relying on male and female for use in a new federal database that'll collect information about all beneficiaries of government-run or government-supported health care programs.
+develop standards for the measurement of gender, close quote, as opposed to simply relying on male and female for use in a new federal database that will collect information about all beneficiaries of government-run or government-supported health care programs.

 She has no idea what it means when she's being instructed to develop standards for the measurement of gender.